ArctosDB/documentation-wiki/_documentation/loans.markdown

 is associated with a project, which can be associated with the publication.

-A specimen “exchange” between collections is two transactions: A loan and an accession.
+A specimen "exchange" between collections is two transactions: A loan and an accession.
 This arrangement well reflects the reality of incompleted exchanges, and takes advantage of the fact that we are dealing with both outgoing specimens and incoming specimens.